 Beyond the gravity-flow system, the winery is also certified as low-input viticulture, or LIVE, a distinction that focuses on environmental protections and sustainable production methods.
 Ponzi also employs its own team for production, rather than relying on seasonal or intermittent workers; some workers have been with the company for 15 or more years.
 Everything is performed manually, including the harvest.

 In 2012 the winery transitioned ownership over to Anna Maria and Luisa, with Anna Maria as president and director of marketing and sales, and Luisa continuing as winemaker.
-(Read more about Anna Maria’s story in her new brand-new memoir, “Pinot Girl: A Family.
+(Read more about Anna Maria’s story in her memoir, “Pinot Girl: A Family.
 A Region.
 An Industry.”)
 The winery continues to grow and maintain its values of consistency, education and serving the terroir and elegance of the Willamette Valley.

 If You Go: